YahampathChandika/Recipe_App_BE/README.md

 2. Install dependencies:
 - npm install

+3. Environment Variables

+Create a .env file in the root of the backend directory with the following:
+- JWT_SECRET=<your-jwt-secret>
+- MONGODB_URI=<your-mongobd-uri>
+- PORT=<your-backend-port>

-3. Run the application locally
+4. Run the application locally
 - npm start